AndrianBalanescu/xlmdb/README.md

 **xlmdb** extends [LMDB](https://github.com/kriszyp/lmdb-js) with powerful search capabilities including filtering, deep search, sorting, and prefix matching - all with full TypeScript type safety.

+> ⚠️ **Note**: This is an experimental package.
+Use at your own risk.
+The API may change in future versions.

 ## Features

 - 🔍 **Advanced filtering** - Chain multiple filters with custom logic